pxbunny/yt-smart-tv/README.md

 so you can quickly switch to **YouTube TV** UI and control playback from your phone.

 > **Why?** The TV UI is optimized for remote control.
-This extension lets you use your phone as a remote while watching YouTube on your computer or big screen.
+This extension lets you use your phone as a remote while watching YouTube on your computer.

 ## ✨ Features

 - One-click switch to **YouTube TV** (`https://www.youtube.com/tv`).
-- Buttons integrated directly into the YouTube interface (sidebar + player controls).
+- Buttons integrated into the YouTube interface (sidebar + player controls).
-- Works entirely client-side; no data leaves your browser.
+- Works entirely client-side, no data leaves your browser.
 - Designed for Chromium-based browsers.